Deepak Obhrai

-Deepak Obhrai (July 5, 1950 – August 2, 2019) was a Tanzanian-born Canadian politician, representing the riding of Calgary East (until 2015) and Forest Lawn (from 2015) for the Reform Party of Canada and then the Conservative Party of Canada from 1997 until he died in 2019.
+Deepak Obhrai (July 5, 1950 – August 2, 2019) was a Canadian politician, representing the riding of Calgary East (until 2015) and Forest Lawn (from 2015) for the Reform Party of Canada and then the Conservative Party of Canada from 1997 until he died in 2019.
 He previously served as the Parliamentary Secretary to the Minister of Foreign Affairs.
 He was the first Hindu to become an MP in Canada, and at the time of his death was the longest continuously serving Conservative MP.
 He ran in the 2017 Conservative Party of Canada leadership election, but was defeated in the first round of voting.

 Early life and career

 Obhrai was born on July 5, 1950, in Oldeani, Tanganyika, now Tanzania, to a Hindu family.
 His father died when Obhrai was six, so he was raised by his mother, who worked at a bank.
 Obhrai went to primary school in Moshi, a town near Mount Kilimanjaro, and went to high school in Arusha before transferring to the prestigious Daly College in Indore, India.
 He moved to the United Kingdom and trained as an air traffic controller.
 Disillusioned by the discrimination he faced in Britain, he returned to Tanzania to work.
 In 1976, Obhrai was on duty at a nearby Tanzanian airport when the Entebbe raid took place in neighbouring Uganda.

 Obhrai immigrated to Canada in 1977 with his wife Neena, whom he had married in 1971, and his daughter Priti.
 He originally wanted to immigrate to Montreal, but decided to avoid Quebec and go to Calgary instead because of the recent election of René Lévesque's secessionist Parti Québécois.
 Obhrai retrained as an accountant in Calgary and got a job with the municipal government.
 With his wife, he established a dry cleaning business that expanded to three stores.

 In the 1990s Obhrai became more involved in Calgary community life, serving as the president of the India-Canada Association of Calgary, the Monterey Park Community Association, and the Hindu Society of Calgary.
 He also was the vice-president responsible for Alberta in the National Indo-Canadian Council.